bregman-arie/devops-exercises/README.md

 A router, switch, and hub are all network devices used to connect devices in a local area network (LAN).
 However, each device operates differently and has its specific use cases.
 Here is a brief description of each device and the differences between them:

-1. Router: is a network device that connects multiple network segments together.
+1. Router: a network device that connects multiple network segments together.
 It operates at the network layer (Layer 3) of the OSI model and uses routing protocols to direct data between networks.
 Routers use IP addresses to identify devices and route data packets to the correct destination.
-2. Switch: is a network device that connects multiple devices on a LAN.
+2. Switch: a network device that connects multiple devices on a LAN.
 It operates at the data link layer (Layer 2) of the OSI model and uses MAC addresses to identify devices and direct data packets to the correct destination.
 Switches allow devices on the same network to communicate with each other more efficiently and can prevent data collisions that can occur when multiple devices send data simultaneously.
-3. Hub: is a network device that connects multiple devices through a single cable and is used to connect multiple devices without segmenting a network.
+3. Hub: a network device that connects multiple devices through a single cable and is used to connect multiple devices without segmenting a network.
 However, unlike a switch, it operates at the physical layer (Layer 1) of the OSI model and simply broadcasts data packets to all devices connected to it, regardless of whether the device is the intended recipient or not.
 This means that data collisions can occur, and the network's efficiency can suffer as a result.
 Hubs are generally not used in modern network setups, as switches are more efficient and provide better network performance.
 </b></details>

 <details>